Zettlr/zettlr-docs/docs/en/academic/citations.md

 The first option is to define the property `reference-section-title` in your file's YAML frontmatter.
 It accepts a string which will be set as the title for the whole section.
 So if you specify `reference-section-title: Bibliography`, Pandoc will use `Bibliography` as the title.

 The second option is to simply end your document with the wanted heading, i.e. `## Bibliography`.
-Since Pandoc will literally slap the list of references onto the file at the end, if your file ends with a heading, that will become the section heading.
+Pandoc will append the list of references onto the file, and if your file ends with a heading, that will become the section heading.

 > Obviously, it does not make sense to use both approaches, since that would yield two headings following each other.